The greatest pleasure in life is doing what people say you cannot do.

 First Brush with Recognition - The Love Trilogy

-The Power of Love now forms part one of Love Trilogy.
-The second play, Love Hurts, was developed at Arcola Theatre, where it received workshops and a rehearsed public reading, it too got into the final stages of the Verity Bargate Award, in the year 2000.
+The Power of Love now forms part one of the Love Trilogy.
+The second play, Love Hurts, was developed with Arcola Theatre, where it received workshops and a rehearsed reading; it too got into the final stages of the Verity Bargate Award, in the year 2000.
 Time After Time is the third and final play in the series and was completed in the Summer of 2004.
-It reached the final ten of that year's Verity Bargate Award and remains as yet unperformed.
+It reached the final ten of that year's Verity Bargate Award.

 From Stage to Screen - Two Shorts and a Feature